about

 Zahrah Hutton is a guitarist, artist, and composer from London, based in Birmingham.

-Zahrah has electric guitar with the Listening Project, and in the house band for Tell It to the Music, a free improvisation night responding to spoken word.
+Zahrah has played electric guitar with the Listening Project, and in the house band for Tell It to the Music, a free improvisation night responding to spoken word.
 In 2025 she was selected to participate in the guitar/electric guitar studio at the Internationale Ferienkurse für Neue Musik in Darmstadt.
 With theatre company ‘A Book of Portraits’, Zahrah has performed and improvised on acoustic guitar, lute, and banjo in multiple community music and theatre events, including an immersive set of folk tales, a wassail, and an homage to the 1575 arts festival for Elizabeth I, performed at Kenilworth Castle.